4sm-ops/starknet-fremen/README.md

 # starknet-fremen

+## About

+The Fremen Protocol is a Web3, smart contracts-based social graph for the StarkNet Ecosystem designed to empower creators to own the links between themselves and their community, forming a fully composable, user-owned social graph.
+The protocol is built from the ground up with modularity in mind, allowing new features to be added while ensuring immutable user-owned content and social relationships.

 ## Profiles

 Any address can create a profile and receive an ERC-721 Fremen Profile NFT.
 Profiles are represented by a ProfileStruct: